-&lt;sup>61 It is common for information-sharing arrangements (e.g., confidentiality agreements) to impose some obligations on the trade secret owner to identify information as a trade secret during the course of the information exchange.
+^{61.} It is common for information-sharing arrangements (e.g., confidentiality agreements) to impose some obligations on the trade secret owner to identify information as a trade secret during the course of the information exchange.
 In these situations, failure to follow these agreed procedures has been found to be a forfeiture of protection.
 See, e.g., Convolve, Inc. v.
 Compaq Comput.
 Corp., 527 F. App'x 910, 924-25 (Fed.
 Cir.
 2013) (granting summary judgment for defendant on trade secret claim where contract unambiguously required trade secret owner to confirm in writing within twenty days that transferred information was confidential and plaintiff had failed to do so); see also HCC Ins.
 Holdings, Inc. v.
 Flowers, 237 F. Supp.
 3d 1341, 1351-52 (N.D.
 Ga.
 2017).
-Contracting parties will want to be sure that any such formalities are workable before agreeing to them and to follow the procedures to which they have agreed.
+Contracting parties will want to be sure that any such valves" can be built into some contracts, through such means as saying that this type of information "should be treated as confidential, whether or not marked as such," or that information the receiving party "knew or should have known" is confidential should be treated as confidential.
+Such statements can be backed up by training as well as, in the case of third parties, by looking at what information the third party itself views as confidential in its own business.

-requirements.
-Where permitted by law, noncompete and other restrictive agreements should be reasonably limited in scope, duration, and geography in order to be enforceable; specific "consideration" for the agreement may be required by law or may be desirable to enhance enforcement.
+Post-employment or post-transaction restrictions with employees, key consultants, departing business owners, business partners, and third parties that limit the ability to compete in a defined way (including restrictions on pursuing particular customers) once the relationship ends can be a strong tool to protect trade secrets.
+The enforceability of noncompete and related agreements depends on state-specific legal requirements, which are evolving rapidly and range from outright prohibitions on the use of noncompete agreements with departing employees (California, Oklahoma, and North Dakota) to specific limitations both on the permissible content of such agreements and the employees with which they can be used; some states also require specific notice and other formal requirements.
+The federal government is also assessing potential limitations on the use of noncompete agreements, so this is an area the legal team must review and provide guidance regarding the latest developments and requirements.62 Where permitted by law, noncompete and other restrictive agreements should be reasonably limited in scope, duration, and geography in order to be enforceable; specific "consideration" for the agreement may be required by law or may be desirable to enhance enforcement.
 A contract that imposes sweeping prohibitions may be rejected by courts as an impermissible restraint on trade and held to be unenforceable.
-A narrower contract may be a more enforceable contract.
-In some cases, for example, post-separation restrictions on soliciting the business of particular customers about which trade secret information has been provided may serve the company's needs without prohibiting competition for all other customers and may be more likely to be enforced than a broad noncompete agreement.
+A narrower contract may be more enforceable.
+For example, post-separation restrictions on soliciting the business of particular customers about which trade secret information has been provided may serve the company's needs without prohibiting competition for all other customers and may be more likely to be enforced than a broad noncompete agreement.
 On the other hand, a contract that is too narrow in scope, duration, or geography may be enforceable but may provide little practical protection to the company.
-The use of any restrictive covenants as a way of protecting trade secrets needs to be gauged against the changing legal landscape, the nature of the information to be protected, the company's organizational needs, the impact on the party to be restrained, and the public interest and is rarely "business as usual."
-Balancing provisions that are truly designed to protect the company's interest in its trade secrets while allowing the receiving person to continue to make a living or permitting the receiving company to continue to conduct its business without using trade secrets will generally enhance the likelihood of enforceability and protection.
+The use of any restrictive covenants as a way of protecting trade secrets needs to be gauged against the changing legal landscape, the nature of the information to be protected, the company's organizational needs, the impact on the party to be restrained, and the public interest.
+Balancing provisions that are truly designed to protect the company's interest in its trade secrets while allowing the receiving person to